SEO Insights for Industrial Websites

 Below are a few tricks that can help augment keyword research:

-- Use your web analytics to understand which keywords drive the right traffic and why.
+- Use your web analytics and PPC data, to tease out which keywords drive the right traffic and why.

 - Extrapolate winning long-tail key phrases based on volume for a related term and success of keywords currently getting traffic.